victorliu/RNP/doc/doc_iterzgg.md

 	Specifies the bounds on the dimension of the search space.
 	This parameter controls the amount of temporary storage required by the algorithm.
 	If 0 is specified for either bound, a default value is computed based on the desired `kmax`.
-	Tehd default values are both 0.
+	The default values are both 0.
 =max_iters=
 	The maximum number of iterations allowed in the JDQZ algorithm.
 =max_mult=